London has a growing appetite for new fine dining.

-A few years ago Ikoyi opened in St James’s, headed up by chef Jeremy Chan (who’s completed stages at Dinner & Noma), serving West African-inspired dishes.
+A few years ago Ikoyi opened in St James’s, headed up by chef Jeremy Chan (who’s completed stages at Dinner & Noma), serving dishes with West African ingredients.
 It’s been one of the most staggeringly well-received new openings of the past couple of years: lavished by critics, packed with punters, and scoring its first Michelin Star within months of opening.